 Currently, Greg Karpain serves as Global Customer Reference Marketing Manager at Hewlett-Packard Enterprise.
 His job history qualifies him as a Jack of all trades: he’s worked as a daycare teacher, carpenter, professional photographer, a banquet waiter at Santa Barbara hotels, Grand Canyon river raft swamper, Director of international software sales, and as editor for his freelance writing business.
 Greg dived for coins at Catalina Island for his first paycheck (his dad was the City Manager of Avalon).
 In his free time, he and his partner, Margaret, spend time outdoors enjoying how lucky they are to be living in one of the most gorgeous places in the world.
 The Gaviota Coast Conservancy provides him the perfect opportunity to give back to the beauty.

-Phil McKenna, Past President
+Phil McKenna, Chair, Land Use Committee; Past Board President

 Phil McKenna discovered the Gaviota Coast as a student at UCSB, as he wandered along the beach enjoying the view from the bluffs.
 He was captivated by its openness and diversity.
 It’s his intention that his grandchildren, present and great, can experience our coastal lands as he was privileged to do.
 He joined the board at Gaviota Coast Conservancy in 1998, and was President for two years.
 He’s married to Melinda and recently retired from financial consulting.